with Solid-Sawn Wood Flanges

 Cost and time savings

-Our software helps you calculate the exact number and type of floor and roof I-joists required for your job.
+Our software helps you calculate the exact number and type of floor and roof IB MAX-CORE I-JOISTS required for your job.
 This enables you to:

 • Place accurate orders